harmtemolder/koreader-calibre-plugin/README.md

      progress to calibre without having to connect your KOReader device, in the future.
    - A _Date_ column to store **when the last sync was performed**.
+   - A _Date_ column to store **when the sidecar file was last modified**.
+Works for wired connection only, wireless will be always empty,
    - A _Long text_ column to store the **contents of the metadata sidecar** as HTML, with _Interpret this column as_ set to _HTML_.